c-blake/lc/README.md

 `struct stat` and deep file header inspection and the type space explodes both in kinds & independent sub-kinds/dimensions (stripped|not, 32|64-bit, etc.).
-Only end users can prioritize use of precious few output layers to represent the huge space of input kinds.
+Only end users can prioritize use of precious few output layers to represent the much larger space of input kinds.

 This may sound daunting, but other highlighting systems follow this model - e.g. a misspelled word bolded inside an elsewise colorized source code comment.  `lc`